 Is the Plumbing for a Dishwasher the Same as a Washing Machine?

-Most modern dishwashers and washing machines have a connected electric cord, water supply hose, and drain hose.
+Modern dishwashers and washing machines have a connected electric cord, water supply, and drain hose.
 All you will need is to connect the appliances to the respective sources.
 The other primary connections are made for you in the factory.

 Making minor connections is easy if you follow the user’s manual provided by the manufacturers.
 You can also use the available videos on the internet.